NavDP: Learning Sim-to-Real Navigation Diffusion Policy with Privileged Information Guidance: Introduction

 \section{Introduction}

-Navigation in dynamic open-world is a fundamental yet challenging skill for robots.
+Navigation in dynamic open world is a fundamental yet challenging skill for robots.
 For pursuing embodied intelligent generalists, the navigation system is expected to be capable of zero-shot generalizing across different embodiment and unstructured scenes.
 However, the traditional modular-based methods suffer from system latency and compounding errors which limits their performance, while the scarcity of high-quality data limits the scale-up training and performance of learning-based methods.
 Although several studies try to address this problem by collecting robot trajectories in the real world~\cite{hirose2019deep,karnan2022socially,hirose2023sacson}, the scaling process is still time-consuming and expensive.

 In contrast, simulation data is diverse and scalable.
-With large-scale 3D digital replica scenes available~\cite{Matterport3D,yadav2023habitat,fu20213d,khanna2024habitat,wang2024grutopia}, we can efficiently generate customized infinite navigation trajectories with different types of observations and goals.
-Furthermore, with the increasing diversity of 3D assets and rapid progress of neural rendering algorithms, the long-standing sim-to-real gap problem can also be alleviated shortly.
-For learning a generalized navigation policy, imitation learning methods~\cite{meng2024aim,sridhar2024nomad} typically train the policy with demonstration trajectories but lack interaction and negative feedback from the environment.
-RL-based methods~\cite{zengpoliformer,eftekhar2024one} fully depend on interaction and reward function, but are often limited in learning efficiency.
+With large-scale 3D digital replica scenes available~\cite{straub2019replica,chang2017matterport3d,fu20213d,khanna2024habitat,ramakrishnan2021habitat,wang2024grutopia}, we can efficiently generate customized infinite navigation trajectories with different types of observations and goals.
+Furthermore, with the increasing diversity of 3D assets and rapid progress of neural rendering algorithms, the long-standing sim-to-real gap problem can also be alleviated.
+To learn generalized navigation policies, imitation learning ~\cite{meng2025aim,sridhar2024nomad} typically rely on positive demonstrations, but they lack interaction and fail to incorporate negative feedback from the environment.
+In contrast, reinforcement learning (RL)-based methods~\cite{zengpoliformer,eftekhar2024one} can learn from interactions with reward signals, but suffer from low data efficiency.